Reference-Free Image Quality Assessment for Virtual Try-On via Human Feedback: Image Quality Assessment for VTON (VTON-IQA)

 \section{Image Quality Assessment for VTON (VTON-IQA)}

-Given a garment image $I_G$, a person image $I_P$, and a generated try-on image $I_V$, VTON-IQA predicts a continuous quality score $\hat{s}\in[-1, 1]$ aligned with human perceptual judgment.
-This section presents the overall architecture of VTON-IQA and details the proposed Interleaved Cross-Attention (ICA) module.
+Given a garment image $I_G$, a person image $I_P$, and a generated try-on image $I_V$, VTON-IQA predicts a continuous quality score $\hat{s}\in[-1, 1]$ aligned with human perceptual judgments.
+To effectively assess try-on quality from these inputs, we introduce the Interleaved Cross-Attention (ICA) module, which captures cross-image relationships among the garment, person, and try-on images.
+This section presents the overall architecture of VTON-IQA, followed by a detailed description of the proposed ICA module.